Aging Studies Institute

 ASI is a collaborative initiative of the Maxwell School of Citizenship & Public Affairs and the David B. Falk College of Sport and Human Dynamics.
 Its mission is to coordinate and promote aging-related research and education at Syracuse University.
 With over 70 faculty affiliates from more than 17 departments, ASI provides multi-disciplinary research and education that is relevant to almost every academic discipline on campus.

 ASI is home to the Center for Aging Policy Studies (CAPS), which promotes, supports, and disseminates interdisciplinary and policy-relevant research centered in the demography and economics of aging.
 Read more about ASI.

 Our dynamic network of over 70 faculty affiliates from more than 17 departments has made significant theoretical and empirical contributions to the field of aging.
 Research is based on the substantive interests of our faculty affiliates and ranges from product design to age-based public policy and later-life well-being.
 Read more about our research.

-ASI provides education and training to undergraduate students through its minor in gerontology, to graduate students through courses and assistantships, and to university faculty through its seminars, conferences, and summer workshops.
+ASI educates undergraduate students enrolled in the gerontology minor program, trains graduate students through courses and assistantships, and provides professional development to faculty via seminars, conferences, and summer workshops.
 Through ASI’s education and training programs, students and faculty are able to broaden their networks, build their skills sets, and advance their careers.
+Read more about education.